TvBreukelen/fnpdbservices/fnpdbc-dbconvert/release/readme.txt

 Version 6.5
 -----------
 Added support for OpenOffice/LibreOffice Calc spreadsheet (ODS files).
-Changed the order of the export files (moved legacy format to the end of the list).
+Changed the order of the export files (moved legacy formats to the end of the list).
 Updated external libraries.